nbusired/RSMC_Tokyo_tc_track_data_extract/README.md

-The Python code will convert the RSMC Tokyo Best track raw data into a user-readable format.
-It writes a typhoon or tropical cyclone's date, latitude, longitude, pressure, and wind speed variables in CSV format.
+Python code to read RSMC Best track data and write it into user-readable format.
+It helps to write typhoon or tropical cyclone's date, latitude, longitude, pressure, and wind speed variables in CSV format.
-Users who want to use this code primarily download the RSMC Tokyo raw data from the website (link below) into a CSV format and run the code.
-The code will ask you to provide the cyclone's name (e.g. Hinnamnor) and the CSV file as input to produce the output file.
+Users using this code primarily download the RSMC Tokyo raw data (link below) into a CSV format.
+Once you start running this code, you need to provide the cyclone's name (e.g., Hinnamnor) and the CSV file as inputs to this code.
+Once you provide it, it will generate the CSV file with the variables mentioned above.

 The RSMC Tokyo website